 While it may seem trivial to report a minor injury, it’s the most important step in ensuring that you get the care you need should any medical complications arise.

-In most cases where it’s clear that an accident will require medical attention, your employer will supply you with the form required to claim Workers’ Comp, and the process will proceed from there.
+In most cases where it’s clear that an accident will require medical attention, your employer will supply you with the form required to claim Workers’ Compensation, and the process will proceed from there.

-If your employer does not initiate the process by providing you with the form to file for Workers’ Comp, you may do so yourself.
+If your employer does not initiate the process by providing you with the form to file for Workers’ Compensation, you may do so yourself.

 You can download the form and submit it to your employer or directly to South Carolina’s Workers’ Compensation Commission.